Should Walls, Trims, & Cabinets Be The Same White Paint Color?

 IF YOU CURRENTLY HAVE COOL WHITE TRIM OR CABINETS

-If you have COOL white trim or cabinets, I HIGHLY SUGGEST using the same cool white on your soon-to-be-painted surface and don’t recommend any other shade of white…ever.
+If you have COOL white trim or cabinets and can’t or won’t repaint them, I highly suggest using the same cool white on your soon-to-be-painted surface, and not because I’m obnoxious about using the same white (although I am).

 Same white on trim, ceilings, walls, cabinets.
 Foyer with Benjamin Moore Super White and Sherwin Gris painted front door, white oak flooring.
 Kylie M Interiors diy decorating ideas and edesign